py-why/dowhy/README.rst

    that all assumptions explicit.
 2. Provides a unified interface for many popular causal inference methods, combining the two major frameworks of graphical models and potential outcomes.
-3. Automatically tests for the validity of assumptions if possible and assesses robustness of the estimate to violations.
+3. Automatically tests for the validity of assumptions if possible and assesses the robustness of the estimate to violations.